refractionPOINT/lce_doc/docs/sensors.md

 > For an introduction to commands and their usage, check out the [Commands Overview](sensor-commands-overview.md).

 > For a complete list of commands, see [Reference: Commands](sensor_commands.md).
-Alternatively, view one of the sensor types below to see supported commands.
+Alternatively, check out any the sensor types individually to see their supported commands.

 ## Installation Keys